jgomo3/procer/README.md

  - `[]`
  - `===`

- Many methods which receive a block, can benefit greatlly from this because you can now pass an object to perform the block role.
+ Many methods which receive a block, can benefit greatly from this because you can now pass an object to perform the block role.

- Think of the Enumerable module and all it's methods.
+ Think of the Enumerable module and all its methods.

  Many objects define `===`, but not `to_proc`.
-So they will be nicelly usable in a `case/when` expression, but not in other contexts.
+So they will be nicely usable in a `case/when` expression, but not in other contexts.

  This is the case of classes and ranges, which you can use in